All Episodes

 But the Obama administration didn't say that.

-Now we actually have troops in Iraq again but they're saying oh it's not boots on the ground we've had to deploy Apache helicopters with our guys piloting them to stop advances on Baghdad.
+We've had to deploy Apache helicopters with our guys piloting them to stop advances on Baghdad.

-If Baghdad falls and the Islamic state for example becomes the de facto power between Damascus and Tehran, we've got a big problem, Ron.
+If Baghdad falls and the Islamic State, for example, becomes the de facto power between Damascus and Tehran, we've got a big problem, Ron.

-So I understand that we'd like to think that we could just make this whole thing go away, but they're setting up training camps just like they did in Afghanistan and they're explicit about this.
+So I understand that we'd like to think that we could just make this whole thing go away, but they're setting up training camps just like they did in Afghanistan, and they're explicit about this.

-So we we ignore this I I think we ignore this at our peril and I think my criticism of the Obama administration is that they're just unserious about it.
+And I think my criticism of the Obama administration is that they're just unserious about it.

-Does that at least clarify my position a bit Ron It clarifies your position but it but that position is insane.
+It clarifies your position, but that position is insane.

 You either go after him 100% or come home.

-I remember I was being pushed once by somebody who was very anti-interventionist point point to me one point to me one place where foreign intervention has had the desired outcome of an insurgency against a larger power.
+He said, point to me one, point to me one place where foreign intervention has had the desired outcome of an insurgency against a larger power.

-And I was like how about pointing at the floor where you are standing because it is called America and it was the French this can actually work believe it or not there are ways that you can work with allies abroad without actually a full scale invasion that can have the desired outcome.
+And I was like, how about pointing at the floor where you are standing because it is called America and it was the French?

-This is the founding fathers waging an insurgency my friends and did receive help essential help particularly naval help from the French I could go on through other cases.
+This is the Founding Fathers waging an insurgency, my friends, and did receive help, essential help, particularly naval help from the French.

 And it did work up until 2009 in Iraq in terms of counterinsurgency.

-But then we decided to reconstruct a country that has been as has been as so often repeated now the graveyard of empires it's the graveyard of empires for a reason let's uh let's take Mike in oh actually I have a better idea.
+But then we decided to reconstruct a country that has been, as is so often repeated now, the graveyard of empires.

 Thank you for spending some time with me as we get ready to kick off Christmas itself.